CoderChirag/DataStucturesLibraryCpp/readme.md

 ## Array

 -   Implements the resizable dynamic arrays.
--   Template class, can be used for any data type
+-   Built on template classes, so can be used for any data type

 ### How to use